-During this cruise, the team plans to collect some of the first winter information ever collected on the biology, chemistry, and physical oceanography of the Bering, Chukchi, and Beaufort Seas.
-In particular, they will be studying a very small crustacean called a copepod.
+During this cruise, the team collected some of the first winter information ever collected on the biology, chemistry, and physical oceanography of the Bering, Chukchi, and Beaufort Seas.
+In particular, they studied a very small crustacean called a copepod.
 Copepods make up the base of the ocean food chain.
-In addition to studying the ecology, scientists will be onboard looking at chlorophyll, marine mammals, and birds.
-Data collected during the cruise will be used to predict the future impacts of climate change on the oceans.
+In addition to studying the ecology, scientists on board were looking at chlorophyll, marine mammals, and birds.
+Data collected during the cruise was used to predict future impacts of climate change on the oceans.

 Where Are They?

-The team will live and work from the United States Coast Guard Icebreaker Healy.
-While onboard, they will traverse the Bering Sea and break ice to reach the Beaufort and Chukchi Seas.
+The team lived and worked from the United States Coast Guard Icebreaker Healy.
+While on board, they traversed the Bering Sea and broke sea ice to reach the Beaufort and Chukchi Seas.
 The Healy was designed from the keel up for icebreaking and polar research in diverse fields of science and engineering.
 There are accommodations for up to 50 scientists.
 The Healy is designed to break 4 feet of ice continuously at 3 knots and can operate in temperatures as low as -50 degrees F.